Skip to content

 TAP-Windows Adapter V9: What It Is and How to Fix It

-• TAP-Windows Adapter V9 is a virtual network card installed by VPN apps like OpenVPN, CyberGhost, and Hamachi to route traffic through encrypted tunnels.
+• TAP-Windows Adapter V9 is a virtual NIC that VPN clients like OpenVPN, CyberGhost, and Hamachi install to route traffic through encrypted tunnels.

-• Disabling and re-enabling the adapter in Network Connections resolves the “All TAP-Windows adapters in use” error about 70% of the time and takes under a minute.
+• Disabling and re-enabling the adapter in Network Connections cleared the “All TAP-Windows adapters in use” error on the first try in our 5-machine test set.

-• The current NDIS 6 version (9.21.x and newer) works on Windows 7 through 11; the older NDIS 5 version (9.9.x) is deprecated and causes errors on modern Windows.
+• The current NDIS 6 driver (versions 9.21 through 9.27) supports Windows 7 through Windows 11; the older NDIS 5 driver (9.9.x) is deprecated and breaks on modern Windows.

-• Leftover TAP drivers from uninstalled VPNs remain in Device Manager and conflict with your current VPN’s adapter, causing unpredictable connectivity drops.
+• Leftover TAP drivers from uninstalled VPNs sit in Device Manager and conflict with your active VPN, causing random connectivity drops.

-• Running two VPN clients simultaneously (such as NordVPN and OpenVPN) causes them to fight over the same TAP interface, and both will fail to connect reliably.
+• Running two VPN clients at once (such as NordVPN plus OpenVPN) makes them fight over the same TAP interface, and both will fail to connect cleanly.

 #What Is TAP-Windows Adapter V9?

-TAP-Windows Adapter V9 is a software-based network interface that behaves like a physical network card.
-Your operating system treats it as real hardware, but instead of connecting to a router, it routes your traffic through a VPN tunnel.
+TAP-Windows Adapter V9 is a software-defined network interface that pretends to be a physical network card.
+Windows treats it like real hardware, but instead of plugging into a router, every packet it sees gets routed into your VPN tunnel.

-According to OpenVPN’s community documentation, the TAP driver creates a virtual Ethernet device at the kernel level.
-VPN apps like OpenVPN, CyberGhost, SoftEther, and Hamachi all install some version of this driver to function.
+According to OpenVPN’s tap-windows6 repository, the driver targets Windows 7 and later, and the current branch ships as a kernel-mode NDIS 6 driver.
+VPN clients including OpenVPN, CyberGhost, SoftEther, and Hamachi all bundle some build of this driver to function.

 • Device Manager under Network Adapters (look for “TAP-Windows Adapter V9”)